Amazon opens 4-star store at Seattle headquarters as online giant grows physical shopping presence

 As Amazon looks for more ways to sell everything to everyone, its latest experiment with physical stores borrows some of the company’s oldest online shopping inventions.

-“If you like,” says a sign with an arrow pointing to a book of cocktail recipes, then “you’ll love,” says its companion, pointing to an ice-cube tray and set of bar tools on the shelf beside it.
+“If you like,” reads a sign with an arrow pointing to a book of cocktail recipes, then “you’ll love,” says its companion, that points to an ice-cube tray and set of bar tools on the shelf beside it.

 The underlying idea of suggesting purchases to customers based on what they’ve bought previously was an early feature of Jeff Bezos’ online bookstore.

 The 4-star store, which opens Thursday at the foot of Amazon’s newest corporate office tower on Westlake Avenue in the Denny Regrade, is a reference to another staple of Amazon’s online emporium: customer reviews.
-The approximately 2,000 items for sale in the store average at least four out of five stars, or have been selected because they are new or trending on Amazon’s website.
+The approximately 2,000 items for sale in the store average at least four out of five stars from those who have purchased them, or have been selected because they are new or trending on Amazon’s website.

 It adds to the company’s more than 25 brick-and-mortar stores, including its cashierless convenience stores and bookstores, as well as 503 Whole Foods Market locations.